prplecake/mastodon-bookmark-sync/README.md

 # mastodon-bookmark-sync

-mastodon-bookmark-sync is a command-line utility to synchronize Mastodon bookmarks with Pinboard.
+mastodon-bookmark-sync is a command-line utility to synchronize Mastodon bookmarks with LinkAce or other bookmarking services.

-mastodon-bookmark-sync supports multiple fediverse accounts.
+mastodon-bookmark-sync supports multiple Mastodon accounts.

 **Supported bookmarking services:**